Dental Assisting Technology & Management - ATD H170113 (Full-Time)

 A history of felony convictions or substance abuse may adversely affect your ability to gain employment or take licensing exams in the medical professions.
 We encourage you to consider your personal history when making appropriate career choices.

-Students entering all health programs with a clinical study requirement muist submit to a Criminal Background Check and/or random drug screenings at their own expense.
+Students entering all health programs with a clinical study requirement must submit to a criminal background check and/or random drug screenings at their own expense.

 Students are trained in subject areas such as dental terminology, ethics and jurisprudence, pharmacology and anesthesia, dental anatomy and physiology, dental laboratory procedures and equipment, instruments and materials, dental radiography, aseptic techniques, preventive dentistry, dental chairside assisting and expanded functions, and office management.

 Practical on-site clinical experience is one of the program's many strengths.
 Several thousand patients are treated in the dental clinic yearly.
 These conditions allow students to experience most every conceivable situation in the school clinic that occurs in the private dental office.

 Completers who achieve a "C" or better cumulative GPA and pass all courses will receive an Erwin Technical Center Diploma, an Expanded Functions Certificate for Dental Assistants, and a Dental Radiographer Certificate.

 Book and Supply Information